chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 {:.theorem}

-We will use this property to show that (in very general situations) the family of shallow neural networks with a single hidden layer are universal approximators.
+We will use this property to show that (in very general situations), several families of neural networks are universal approximators.
 To be precise, let $f(x)$ be a single neuron:

 $$
 f_{\alpha,w,b} : x \mapsto \alpha \psi(\langle w, x \rangle + b)